bell-kevin/olympics/README.md

 # olympics

 The final project is a program that displays the medal winners in several sports in a Winter Olympics.
 A GUI will list the sports, and when the user selects one, it will display the medal winners for that sport.
-It uses a file to store the data, writes to it with new data, and reads from it for all data
+It uses a file to store the data, writes to it with new data, and reads from it for all data.

 ![olympics](https://github.com/bell-kevin/olympics/blob/main/olympics.PNG)